tomara-x/quartz/README.md

 cd quartz
 cargo run --release
 ```
+development happens on the `main` branch

+alternatively you can download stable releases from: https://github.com/tomara-x/quartz/releases

 ---
 ### modes
 when you open quartz, it will be an empty window. there's 3 modes: